Priyankcoder/Traffic-Rider/Readme.md

 Controls:

-1. Use left arrow and right arrow key to move left and right respectively.
+1. Press left arrow and right arrow key to move left and right respectively.
-2. Use upper arrow key to accelerate and lower arrow key to apply break
+2. Press upper arrow key to accelerate and lower arrow key to apply break